fleetdm/fleet/docs/3-Deployment/2-Configuration.md

 The Fleet server allows you persist configuration, manage users, etc. Thus, it needs a database.
 Fleet uses MySQL and requires you to supply configurations to connect to a MySQL server.
 Fleet also uses Redis to perform some more high-speed data access action throughout the lifecycle of the application (for example, distributed query result ingestion).
 Thus, Fleet also requires that you supply Redis connention configurations.

+> Fleet does not support Redis Cluster.
+Fleet can scale to hundreds of thousands of devices with a single Redis instance.

 Since Fleet is a web application, when you run Fleet there are some other configurations that are worth defining, such as:

 - The TLS certificates that Fleet should use to terminate TLS.